Sándor Balatoni: In terra pax

 - which the choirs could perform it later.

-The organisers wanted to encourage the creation of music that would express the spirit of the event, the love of music and singing together, and that would be good and enjoyable for young people to sing.
+The organizers wanted to encourage the creation of music that would express the spirit of the event, the love of music and singing together, and that would be good and enjoyable for young people to sing.
 15 pieces of music were submitted.
 Sándor Balatoni was awarded first prize, Árpád Solti second prize and Bruno Kaposi third prize, as judged by the jury.
 The winning entries enrich the music collection of the Archdiocese of Veszprém.
-For the organisers it was a great joy that the 'In terra pax' competition encouraged the composers of Hungary to compose, and that the Catholic Youth Choir Meeting in the spirit of Pueri Cantores enabled the youth to enrich Christian cultural traditions and values through church music, in addition to the community experience of the love of music and singing.
+For the organizers it was a great joy that the In terra pax'competition encouraged the composers of Hungary to compose, and that the Catholic Youth Choir Meeting in the spirit of Pueri Cantores enabled the youth to enrich Christian cultural traditions and values through church music, in addition to the community experience of the love of music and singing.

-The winning work of the national music competition In terra Pax contributed to enriching the repertoire of youth choral literature, to the Hungarian youth's outlook beyond the borders, to the international organisation's knowledge of Hungarian choral work, to the building and strengthening of national and international musical relations.
-For the first time in Hungary, the spirit of the Pueri Cantores movement was presented, thus bringing back into international focus Zoltán Kodály's teaching methodology overarching a century,, through which generations have come to know and love music.
+The winning work of the national music competition In terra Pax contributed to enriching the repertoire of youth choral literature, to the Hungarian youth's outlook beyond the borders, to the international organization's knowledge of Hungarian choral work, to the building and strengthening of national and international musical relations.
+For the first time in Hungary, the spirit of the Pueri Cantores movement was presented, thus bringing back into international focus Zoltán Kodály's teaching methodology overarching a century, through which generations have come to know and love music.